WA Marine Warning and Forecast

 ...SMALL CRAFT ADVISORY IN EFFECT FROM 4 PM THIS AFTERNOON TO

 * WHAT...Rough bar conditions expected.
+Seas 2 to 4 ft building to

-Seas 3 to 5 ft, but 6 to
+3 to 5 ft Thursday morning.
+Seas 6 to 8 ft with the strong ebb

 * WHERE...In the Main Channel of the Columbia River Bar.